Research

 Dormant projects

 Risk-Taking, Competition and Uncertainty.
-Do CoCo Bonds Increase the Risk Appetite of Banks?
-BoE /CEPR WP Aug 2021 – with Mahmoud Fatouh (Bank of England) and Sweder van Wijnbergen (UvA)
+Do CoCo Bonds Increase the Risk Appetite of Banks? (first version: Aug 2021) – with Mahmoud Fatouh and Sweder van Wijnbergen

 error: Content is protected !!